about : people of the shore

 Early in 1908 ten families from Loch Carnan established a new crofting settlement at East Gerinish.
 My grandfather, Donald McInnes, then 19 years-old, his brothers Roderick, Ewan, John and Neil, moved from Caltinish on the shore of Loch Carnan where they were born, to Rubha Caolas Luirsaigh a peninsula of East Gerinish; their sisters Effie, Mary and Dolina remained at the old family home.

-Rubha Caolas Luirsaigh, known as The Point in English, was only a few miles from Caltinish as the crow flies but remote and uninhabited, situated between the heads of two sea lochs, Loch Shielavaig and Loch Skipport.
+Rubha Caolas Luirsaigh, known locally as The Point, was only a few miles from Caltinish as the crow flies but remote and uninhabited, situated between the heads of two sea lochs, Loch Shielavaig and Loch Skipport, without running water and electricity.
 Not long afterwards, the Beaton family joined them.
 The Campbell, Johnstone, Struthers, MacLean, MacLeod, MacRury and the McEachan families settled at the less remote part of East Gerinish, all part of the initiative which had its genesis in the Crofters Holding Act.

 Gaels are a profoundly oral people, ancestry and kinship is central to who they are.
-When far from home, on first meeting a fellow Gael, it's quite common once initial pleasantries are exchanged, to ask 'Who are your people?' — in Gaelic: 'Cò na daoline a th 'agar'.
+When far from home, on first meeting a fellow Gael, it's quite common once initial pleasantries are exchanged, to ask 'Who are your people?' — in Gaelic: 'cò leis thu?'.
 Genealogy is important and the names of grandparents, mothers and fathers, family histories and places of birth establish connections each can relate to.